 - Inform out of town visitors.
 Your loved one’s behavior may be changing.
 Inform your visitors, who have not seen them recently, what to expect.
 Let them know that they may no longer recognize them.
 Setting these expectations before they arrive can relieve the stress and anticipation for you and them.

 - Choose the time of day that is best.
-Many people who suffer from Alzheimer’s become more uncomfortable and agitated in the evening due to sundowning.
+Many people living with Alzheimer’s become more uncomfortable and agitated in the evening due to sundowning.
 Suggest that family meals be done in the morning, brunch, or lunch.
 Who knows, you might create a new tradition?

 - Let your loved one help with preparations.
-Let them help you wrapping presents, decorating the house, setting the table, or making a simple dish.
+Let them help you wrap presents, decorate the house, set the table, or make a simple dish.
 Break these into manageable smaller tasks that you do together to limit frustration.
 Sharing these activities together can evoke memories of the past.

 - Ask for help.
 The holidays are about family and friends.
 Allow them to help you.
 Set up a buddy system at parties, so someone else can help you look after them.
 Have potluck meals, so the burden of all the shopping and cooking does not fall on you.
 Delegate shopping or meals prep to others who offer to help.

 - Creative gift giving.
-For the stressed caregiver, a certificate for housecleaning during the holidays would be appreciated or a certificate for respite care so they can enjoy a break.
-For the loved one with dementia, think about soft and warm items like robes, slippers, soft clothing, shawls, and blankets, especially for those suffering from poor circulation.
+For the stressed caregiver, a gift certificate for housecleaning during the holidays would be appreciated or a certificate for respite care so they can enjoy a break.
+For the loved one with dementia, think about soft and warm items like robes, slippers, soft clothing, shawls, and blankets, especially for those with poor circulation.

 - Set limits.
 Loved ones with dementia become tired very easily.
 Try to keep them to their routine as much as possible.
 Keep gatherings low key and short, or provide them a place to get away and lie down from the noise and activity.